NGLYRY/audio-library-testing/README.md

 1a.
 Still deciding between Vosk or a cloud api like google cloud speech to text api for task 1

 2a.
-There are language model libraries that look into the most informative or rare words but have not found any specific
+There are TF-IDF libraries that measure the semantic weight of words in a corpus.
+But it will be easier to find measure the rarest word and out put it through the +2x speed

 3a.
 Haven't started